Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 How Formo Works Differently

-Native Onchain Data Integration
+Native Onchain Data Support

 • Track which marketing campaigns drove the most wallet connections and onchain transactions, not just website visits